joshcanhelp/josh-to-11/input/posts/2023/2023-03-26-mental-boardroom.md

 Thank you again for what you've shown and taught me over the course of however long that I've known you.
 I sincerely hope that I have made a positive mark on your life as well, whatever the size.

+Specifically to my wife, Anna ... your position as a member of this Board is not incidental to our marriage.
+You have been a source of growth, inspiration, and motivation for the almost 2 decades that I've known you.
+You have had a hand in all of the things on that list above and, intensionally and otherwise, have helped me push far past who I ever thought I could be. **I am honored to know you as I do.**

+Specifically to my kids ... you have played an essential part in all this by being never-failing diving rods pointing to my deficiencies, anxieties, shortcomings, and mistakes.
+You are the truest truth that I know of and the source of immense, and often painful, growth.
+When I can handle all of my stuff combined with all of your stuff and still laugh at the end of the day, I feel like like a god. **Thank you for that challenge.**